xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 # Some Individual Assessments

-This section captures some early assessment.
-The goal is first to capture received feedback, challenge it, and the structure it.
+This section captures some early assessments.
+The goal is first to capture received feedback, challenge it, and then structure it.

 ## What Went Well